Skip to content

 Is CBD legal?

-In the United States, hemp-derived CBD products containing less than 0.3% THC are legal under the 2018 Farm Bill.
-In Europe, CBD products with less than 0.2% THC are generally legal.
-Regulations can vary by state and country, so check your local laws.
+In the European Union, CBD products derived from hemp with less than 0.2% THC are legal — the Court of Justice of the EU confirmed in 2020 that CBD is not a narcotic.
+In the United States, hemp-derived CBD with less than 0.3% THC is legal under the 2018 Farm Bill.
+Regulations can vary by country, so check your local laws.

 Does CBD have side effects?